-Learning Outcomes: On successful completion of this unit, students will be able to: 1.
-Analyse and critique contemporary perspectives and theories related to educational research; 2.
+Learning Outcomes: On successful completion of this unit, students will be able to:

+1. Analyse and critique contemporary perspectives and theories related to educational research; 2.
 Explicate the essential elements and processes involved in undertaking quality educational research; 3.
-Elucidate an understanding of the need for the ethical conduct of research, and an awareness of the processes for applying for ethics approval when undertaking educational research; reflect on and evaluate different approaches to research; 5.
+Elucidate an understanding of the need for the ethical conduct of research, and an awareness of the processes for applying for ethics approval when undertaking educational research; 4.
+Critically reflect on and evaluate different approaches to research; 5.
 Investigate and design a research project; and 6.
 Defend and present a research proposal.

-Class Contact: Online 1.0 hrSeminar 6.0 hrsTutorial 2.0 hrsContact hours: 36 hours Standard Semester Offering Weeks 1-8 & 11-12: 2 hour Tutorial and 1 hour Online Week 7: 6 hour Seminar on a Saturday Trimester Offering Weeks 1-7: 3 hour Tutorial Also 1 x 6 hour Seminar on a Saturday, 9 x 1 hour Online Required Reading: Cohen, L., Manion, L & Morrison, K. 2011.
-7th edn Research methods in education Abingdon, England/Taylor & Francis Assessment: Assignment, Research planning: Literature review, Scoping document and/or Emergent thinking plan, 20%.
-Presentation, In class activities: oral presentations, reading tasks and/or written tasks (as negotiated with the course coordinator)., 20%.
-Research Paper, Submission of research proposal, 60%.
-Total assessment for this unit will be 8,000 words or equivalent.
+Required Reading:Readings will be made available via VU Collaborate.
+Assessment:Assignment, Research planning: Reflective writing and Scoping document, 20%.
+Assignment, Critical review., 20%.
+Research Paper, Research proposal, 60%.